WalterKung/dataset/README.md

 # Repository name: dataset

 ## Descriptions:
-* This repository are for procedures to generate ML model dataset.
+* This repository are the procedures to generate ML model dataset.
 * Those datasets are part of the platform to develop Common Machine Learning tools.

 ## Contents: